 Belly worked for our transport system, helping people as a ticket collector at Victoria station.
 She sadly contracted this vicious virus in March- I understand and share concerns that have been raised with me about her infection, and the desire to identify what happened and ensure that if there were malicious circumstances involved justice is sought.

 I have therefore shared the requests made by Walthamstow residents for further information on this matter with the British Transport Police and with Govia Thameslink who were her employers.
-I will of course update residents who have been in touch on this matter with the response I receive.
+You can find their responses here and here.
 I also joined other MPs in signing a letter to the Prime Minister asking him to extend NHS death-in-service payments to transport workers.
 You can read the response here.

 A number of residents have also been in touch with me about the Black curriculum campaign to let me know they have raised this with the Secretary of State.
 If you have not seen this campaign and want to know more you can find the details here.
-I have written to the Secretary of State to support the call for change in our curriculum for all pupils so that they learn about the contribution made throughout the generations to our nation by those from black and ethnic minority backgrounds – you can read my letter here and I will update this page when I receive a response.
+I have written to the Secretary of State to support the call for change in our curriculum for all pupils so that they learn about the contribution made throughout the generations to our nation by those from black and ethnic minority backgrounds – you can read my letter here and the Government's response is here.